isrugeek/climate_extreme_values/README.md

 #### Abstract
 Climate change is already altering the prob- abilities of weather hazards.
 Accurate prediction of cli- mate extremes can inform effective preparation against weather-induced stresses.
 Forecasting extreme weather events accurately is a task that has attracted interest for many years.
 Classical and, to a lesser extent, machine learning-based approaches have handled this issue; how- ever, such systems are hard to tune or scale.
 While the prediction of extremes has been the subject of investiga- tion across several communities, including meteorology, machine learning, and statistics, it has been subject to far less scrutiny than the prediction of conditional means.
 In this work, we offer a systematic comparison of existing approaches on a pair of common tasks, maximum temper- ature and precipitation prediction.
 Further, motivated by this comparison, we propose a method to predict maxima in time series that unifies deep learning with extreme value theory

-This is Pytorch implmentation for Forecasting Maxima in Climate Time Series
+A Pytorch implmentation for Forecasting Maxima in Climate Time Series

 **Note**: Please Download the dataset file from [climate.weather.gc.ca](climate.weather.gc.ca), [Kaggle](https://kaggle.com/c/short-term-load-forecasting-challenge/data) or